 What are the symptoms of neck pain?

-Pain - obviously!
-This often starts in the neck and spreads to one or both shoulders (sometimes further down the arm), or up to the back of your head.
+Pain which often starts in the neck and spreads to one or both shoulders - sometimes further down the arm - or up to the back of your head.
 Your neck and shoulders may feel stiff.
 Pins and needles are common and usually not a worrying sign, but these need to be checked out as they suggest a nerve emerging from your spine may be caught or irritated.
 The pain usually improves after a few days and goes within weeks.

 Do I need tests?